Vega Return to Flight Proves New Rideshare Service

 The Small Spacecraft Mission Service (SSMS) dispenser has a modular design that can be adapted for different launch requirements.
 It can provide launch opportunities for light satellites with an overall mass ranging from 1 kg CubeSats up to 500 kg minisatellites.
 SAB Aerospace designed and manufactured this modular dispenser for ESA’s Vega prime contractor Avio.

 Europe’s light-lift Vega rocket launched for the first time in February 2012.
-It is a 3 m diameter single-body vehicle, 30 metres in height.
+It is a 3 m (10 foot) diameter single-body vehicle, 30 meters (100 feet) in height.
 It has three solid-propellant stages and a liquid-propellant upper module for attitude and orbit control, and satellite release.

 ESA is looking to the future with Vega-C, a more powerful version of Vega, planned to fly for the first time in 2020.
 Vega-C will offer an extra 700 kg of capacity and enlarged volume within a wider launcher fairing at a similar cost to Vega – allowing even more passengers per individual rideshare launch at significant lower cost per kilogram.